Quicr/quicr-protocol-spec/naming.md

 The scope and granularity of the names and the data objects they represent are application defined and controlled.

-However, a given QUICR name must maintain certain properties as given below
+However, a given QuicR name must maintain certain properties as given below

 * Each published name must be unique and is scoped to a